GabeScott/standard-works-vault/General Conference/2004 October - Anxiously Engaged.md

 # Anxiously Engaged

-*By Thomas S. Monson - First Counselor in the First Presidency*
+By President Thomas S. Monson - *First Counselor in the First Presidency*

 *Given in the October session of the 2004 General Conference*

+>*There are quorum members and those who should be our quorum members who require our help.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2004/10/anxiously-engaged?lang=eng)